 - What amenities are available?

-- Does this treatment facility accept insurance or a payment plan?
+- Does the facility accept insurance or offer payment plans?

 - What are the success rates?

-- Are co-occurring disorders like anxiety or depression treated?
+- Are co-occurring disorders such as anxiety or depression addressed?

 Why Is Addiction Called a Family Disease?

 If you or someone close to you is struggling with addiction and its many adverse effects, don’t wait to research the drug rehab options available to you.
-Call Long Island Treatment Center today to learn more about the various treatments we offer and how you can benefit from rehab.
+Call Long Island Treatment Center today to learn more about our various treatments and how you can benefit from rehab.